PT Estádio do Dragão

 Last Visitors Ratings:

 The Estádio do Dragão (Portuguese pronunciation: ; English: Dragon Stadium) is an all-seater football stadium in Porto, Portugal, and the home ground of FC Porto since 2003.
-It has a seating capacity of 50,033, making it the third largest football stadium in Portugal.
+It has a seating capacity of 50,033, making it the third-largest football stadium in Portugal.
 Designed by Portuguese architect Manuel Salgado, the stadium was constructed to replace Porto's former ground, the Estádio das Antas, along with becoming one of the host venues for the UEFA Euro 2004 final tournament.
 The inauguration took place on 16 November 2003 with a friendly match against Barcelona, setting an attendance record of 52,000 spectators.
 A UEFA category four stadium, it has held several international club and national team competition matches, including the 2019 UEFA Nations League Final and 2021 UEFA Champions League Final.
+The stadium is planned and loss of hosting right for 2020 UEFA Super Cup to Budapest.
 The stadium is one of the potential venues for the 2030 FIFA World Cup which Portugal will co-host along with Morocco and Spain.
 Wikipedia text is available under the terms of the GNU Free Documentation License - Full article

 Post Comment